 Vascular Stress Modifiers

-This material modesl the material response of the vascular network.
-To get the overall material properties of the angio material the final reponse is based on the matrix submaterial and the vessel submaterial mixed together based on the volume ratio of vessels to ecm volume; additionally the tips exert forces which are contained in the angio stress component.
+This material models the material response of the vascular network.
+To get the overall material properties of the angio material the final reponse is based on the weighted sum of the matrix submaterial and the vessel submaterial based on the volume ratio of vessels to ecm volume.
+Additionally, the tip force fields are contained in the angio stress component.

 e.g.

 <common_properties type="angio_properties">